ucf-draco-lab/ucf-draco-lab-old-github.io/index.md

 # Where

-The DRACO Lab is a vibrant and growing group of researchers at the University of Central Florida focused on providing research-driven automated tools and techniques for the reliable design, development, and evaluation of tomorrow's electronic devices.
+The DRACO Lab is a vibrant and growing group of researchers at the University of Central Florida (UCF) focused on providing research-driven automated tools and techniques for the reliable design, development, and evaluation of tomorrow's electronic devices.

 {% include section.html %}